adomokos/Vim-Katas/05_find_and_replace_by_hand.md

 ### Find and replace by hand

-Replace the first and third occurrence of "content" with "copy"
+Replace the first and third occurrence of "content" with "copy" in this text:

-Steps:

-1. Find the word content by `/content`
-2. Replace the word by `cw copy`
-3. Go to the next one `n`
-4. Go to the last one `n`
-5. Repeat command `.`

 ```text
 "...We're waiting for content before the site can go live...